openresty/set-misc-nginx-module/README.markdown

 **category:** *ndk_set_var_value*

-Similar to the [set_encode_base64url](#set_encode_base64url) directive, but does exactly the the opposite operation, .i.e, decoding a base64 digest into its original form.
+Similar to the [set_encode_base64url](#set_encode_base64url) directive, but does exactly the the opposite operation, .i.e, decoding a base64 url safe digest into its original form.

 [Back to TOC](#table-of-contents)